Psycho Cybernetics: An In-Depth Guide On How to Use and Apply For Massive Success

 what is psycho cybernetics

-Cybernetics has to do with teleology —goal striving, goal-oriented behavior…the brain and nervous system constitute a marvelous and complex “goal-striving mechanism”…which works for you…or against you…depending on how “YOU”, the operator, operate it and the goals you set for it. – Maxwell Maltz, Psycho Cybernetics
+Cybernetics has to do with teleology —goal striving, goal-oriented behavior…the brain and nervous system constitute a marvelous and complex “goal-striving mechanism”…which works for you…or against you…depending on how “YOU”, the operator, operate it and the goals you set for it. – Maxwell Maltz, Psycho-Cybernetics

-Taken as a snapshot, psycho cybernetics is simply the study of how human beings reach goals, consciously or unconsciously.
+Taken as a snapshot, psycho-cybernetics is simply the study of how human beings reach goals, consciously or unconsciously.

 Conscious goals are objects that have been chosen as a desirable end state by the will.
 Some examples include getting a job at a certain company, dating a specific woman, or learning how to play the guitar.